|PREDICTOR OF POTENTIAL POP7.0™||Selection Considerations|

 Achievement Potential (A.P.): The A.P.
 Scale result is of great importance, second only to the results obtained by the candidate on the E.P.
 Scale.
 This is a very strong result and shows that this individual needs and thrives on challenge and this individual will be so anxious to get into the work situation that this individual may not pay enough attention to learning how to do things the right way.
 This individual will probably respond best if their training is as intensive and of as reasonably short duration as possible.

 Independence Potential (I.P.): It appears that the I.P.
-Scale scale has its greatest usefulness in selection in discriminating between the Above Average and the Superior potential individuals.
+Scale scale has its greatest usefulness in selection in distinguishing between the Above Average and the Superior potential individuals.
 With this extremely high level result on the I.P.
 Scale score, this person will inevitably rebel against any tightly controlled work situation.
 If you can give them lots of freedom of action once this individual demonstrates that this individual has earned it through performance, then this individual might stay with you.
 Control them too much or for too long and this individual will leave.

 People Orientation (P.O.): This is a very strong result on the P.O.
 Score.
 This person will find a position with lots of interaction with new people to be a real plus.
 Keep in mind as well, that people who are extremely people-oriented can also be sensitive to rejection if the interaction feels wrong.